Table of Contents

 How does Django compare to other frameworks like Flask, Ruby on Rails, or Laravel?

-Django vs. Flask: Django is a full-stack framework with built-in tools, ideal for rapid development, but it is less flexible.
-Flask is lightweight and flexible, but requires external tools for complex features.
+Django vs. Flask: Django is a full-stack framework with built-in tools, making it ideal for rapid development, but it is less flexible.
+In contrast, Flask is lightweight and flexible but requires external tools for complex features.

 Django vs. Ruby on Rails: Both are full-stack and convention-driven, but Django (Python) offers better performance and a larger ecosystem than Rails (Ruby).